Translations of Ulysses: Spanish

-The first Spanish translation was done by José Salas Subirat, and published in Buenos Aires in 1945; revised version was published in 1952.
-Criticized at first, his translation got more attention later:
+The first Spanish translation was done by José Salas Subirat, and published in Buenos Aires in 1945; a revised version was published in 1952.
+Criticized at first, his translation garnered more attention later:

 Juan José Saer used to tell a funny story about this: when he was young, Saer and some friends met Borges, who was very dissatisfied with that translation: "It is really bad," Borges said, but someone – probably Saer himself – disagreed: "It might be, but if it is, Mr Salas Subirat is the greatest writer in the Spanish language."

 Subirat translated the book from 1940 to 1945; he had little experience in translation and was an employee of an insurance company.
 He did not speak English.
 Besides that, he wrote several self-help books and owned a toy factory.
 He became mostly forgotten after his death in 1975; his biography was published in 2016.

 According to María Luisa Venegas Lagüéns, Subirat's translation "domesticates the source text and tends to insert too many explanations".
 He wrote it in an Argentinian Spanish with many regionalisms, that made it less accessible to readers from other Spanish-speaking countries, especially from Spain.
 It is especially evident in translation of jargon and taboo language: e.g. Subirat translated "cunt" as "concha", that means the same thing in Argentina but in Spain only means a "shell", and was a popular women's name.

 The second translation, made by philosophy professor José María Valverde, was published in Barcelona in 1976.

 The third Spanish translation was made by Francisco García Tortosa and María Luisa Venegas Lagüéns, both literature scholars, and published in 1999.
 Translators said in a later interview that they "don't want a translation of Ulysses in colloquial Spanish, we want it like Joyce wrote it".

 Argentian Marcelo Zabaloy, who calls himself an "amateur translator", published a lipogramatic translation in 2015.
 Inspired by Georges Perec's experimental novel that did not contain the letter "e" in French, his translation lacks the letter "a" in Spanish.

 Another translation was done by Rolando Costa Picazo and published in 2018.